 - Create a strong résumé.
 Visit The Career Center to have your résumé reviewed and be sure to have multiple copies (minimum of 20) printed on professional résumé paper before the career fair.
 Decide if you need more than one version of your résumé, depending on your job target(s). - Develop and practice an elevator speech. - Research employers.
-Identify which employers you want to talk to BEFORE the event by researching the organizations attending on The Career Center's website (career.fsu.edu) or event app. - Dress for success.
+Identify which employers you want to talk to BEFORE the event by researching the organizations attending on NoleNetwork. - Dress for success.
 Business professional is the appropriate attire for career fairs.
-See examples on page 30. - Use a professional business portfolio (if available) to help keep your items organized.
+See examples on page 29. - Use a professional business portfolio (if available) to help keep your items organized.
 Include copies of your résumé, business cards, and employer literature that you will gather while attending the event.
 Use the space inside your business portfolio to take notes. - Evaluate your online presence.
 Clean up any social media profiles and adjust your privacy settings accordingly.
 Consider updating or creating a LinkedIn profile.
 See page 26 to learn more.